MadhavJ/CDP-Deep-Dive/README.md

 ← `products/product-a.html ,products/product-b.html, products/product-c.html`: These are product files which are linked from index file in order to show various products and behaviours.

+← `style.css`: Styling and themings are set up here.

 Open each file and check out the comments (in gray) for more info.